hacker-DOM/presentations/formal-verification-part1/slides.md

 --

-Note: Other ways to categorize
+Note - Other ways to categorize

 - whether they change state (LOG, SSTORE, CALL, CREATE, SELFDESTRUCT)
 - how much stack they eat